 Step 2: Choose Options, and tick Always shows icons, never thumbnail option from the View tab.

 Step 3: Then, untick the Display file icon on the thumbnails option.

 If the above-mentioned three troubleshooting couldn’t work to get rid of the Windows Explorer needed to restart error, if the problem persists, follow below two parts to get a hint on how to fix the issue.

 Part 1: Windows Explorer Is Not Responding

-Suppose that you encounter any of the error prompts: Windows Explorer not responding during startup or File Explorer working over it.
-It will indicate that Windows Explorer is not responding on your computer.
+As users have reported on Reddit, suppose that they encounter any of the error prompts: Windows Explorer not responding on startup or File Explorer working over it.
+It will indicate that Windows Explorer is not responding on their computers.